 In 2009, Bailey Nurseries introduced the American bittersweet cultivar ‘Autumn Revolution.’
 This American Revolution bittersweet vine cultivar boasts having large, bright orange berries which are twice the size of other bittersweet berries.
 As the orange berries ripen, they split open to reveal fleshy, bright red seeds.
 Like other American bittersweet vines, Autumn Revolution bittersweet has deep, glossy green foliage in spring and summer that turns a bright yellow in fall.

 The most amazing attribute of Autumn Revolution bittersweet, however, is that unlike the common dioecious bittersweet vines, this bittersweet is monoecious.
 Most bittersweet vines have female flowers on one plant and require another bittersweet with male flowers nearby for cross pollination to produce berries.
 Autumn Revolution bittersweet produces perfect flowers, with both male and female sexual organs, so only one plant is required to produce an abundance of colorful fall fruit.

 American Autumn Revolution Care

 A very low maintenance plant, not much American Autumn Revolution care is required.
-Bittersweet vines are hardy in zones 2-8 and are not particular about soil type or pH.
-They are salt and pollution tolerant and will grow well whether the soil is on the drier side or moist.
+Bittersweet vines are hardy in zones 2 through 8 and are not particular about soil type or pH.
+They are salt and pollution tolerant and will grow well whether the soil is on the drier side or is moist.

-Autumn Revolution bittersweet vines should be given a strong support of a trellis, fence or wall to attain their 15-25 foot (4.5 to 7.6 m.) height.
+Autumn Revolution bittersweet vines should be given a strong support of a trellis, fence, or wall to attain their 15 to 25 foot (5-8 m.) height.
 However, they can girdle and kill living trees if allowed to grow upon them.

 American bittersweet vines require no fertilization.
 They can, however, become sparse and leggy near their base, so when growing Autumn Revolution bittersweet, it is recommended that the vines be grown with full, low growing companion plants.